Zoos and Wildlife

 From native Australian animals to giant pandas, South Australia is home to wildlife from all around the world.
 You’ll find zoos and wildlife parks near Adelaide city and in regional areas.

-If you are staying in the city, Adelaide Zoo is close.
-It’s walking distance from King William Street.
+If you are staying in the city, Adelaide Zoo is just a 15 minute walk away from King William Street.
 If you are taking the kids, try getting there on the Popeye riverboat.
 It leaves from Elder Park (just near the Adelaide Festival Centre).

-Adelaide Zoo is a 15 minute walk from the centre of Adelaide, and adjacent to the famous Adelaide Botanic Garden.
-Free guided walks and daily keeper talks make this a special experience.
+Free guided walks and daily keeper talks make the zoo a great place to visit.
 Dine in the bistro or relax on the central lawns.
-There is a range of gifts and mementos in the gift shops.
+There is a range of gifts and mementos in the gift shop.

 Head to Monarto Zoo for a safari experience.
 Monarto is a 1,000 hectare open range zoo and is home to animals from all over the world.
 Stroll around the park on the walking trails or take the Zu-Loop Shuttle, which is a free hop-off, hop-on service to all the special Wildlife Viewing Platforms.